ALL QUIET ON THE WESTERN FRONT Innocence, Youth, and Friendship Crushed by the Brutality of World War I

 Continue reading “PARADISE Abdulrazak Gurnah’s East African World of Dreams, Nightmares, and Rude Awakenings”

-THE STRUGGLE OF A NEW START No Home, no Family, no Name Anymore: But the Future Waited
+THE STRUGGLE OF A NEW START No Home, no Family, no Name Anymore, but the Future Waited

-Continue reading “THE STRUGGLE OF A NEW START No Home, no Family, no Name Anymore: But the Future Waited”
+Continue reading “THE STRUGGLE OF A NEW START No Home, no Family, no Name Anymore, but the Future Waited”

-Continue reading “THE VALENTINO STYLE Basic Colors, Clear Silhouettes, Timeless Elegance”
+Continue reading “EMBRACING THE VALENTINO STYLE Basic Colours, Clear Silhouettes, Timeless Elegance”

-THE SAINT LAURENT STYLE Cosmopolitan, Self-Confident, Sophisticated
+EPITOMIZING THE SAINT LAURENT STYLE Cosmopolitan, Self-Confident, Sophisticated

-Continue reading “THE SAINT LAURENT STYLE Cosmopolitan, Self-Confident, Sophisticated”
+Continue reading “EPITOMIZING THE SAINT LAURENT STYLE Cosmopolitan, Self-Confident, Sophisticated”

 Established in 1985, Dolce & Gabbana coins today an emblematic fashion style that amalgamates Sicilian heritage with the sultry femininity of the Mediterranean woman.
 These are the brand’s unmistakable key essentials!